-A formal call for papers will be issued early in 2019 which will provide all relevant details.
+A formal call for papers will be issued towards the end of 2019 which will provide all relevant details.

 This is an early notice that a call for papers is in process.
 We will invite submissions for potential presentation at the Conference from a broad range of topics related to our thematic areas:

 Strands may include empirical or theoretical scholarship as well as research methodology evaluation, meta-analyses, critical literature reviews, and topics related to applied practice – including action research – that are grounded in scholarship.